 One of the Ayurveda workshops was devoted to overcoming pain.
 Unsurprisingly, migraines were part of Dr. Marda’s curriculum.
 Dr. Marda reinforced what I learned on my own over time…that migraines are muscular pain (not a neurological disorder) for the majority of us.

-With my friend, although I already knew the answer to my question, I asked her: “What did your neurologist recommended for migraine treatment?”
+With my friend, although I already knew the answer to my question, I asked her: “What did your neurologist recommend for migraine treatment?”
 She said: “Medication.”

 I’ve tried them all.
 The answer to my migraines seemed to be the latest magic migraine pill on the market.
 Most of the medication I experimented with made me worse, and I was back to the emergency room for a shot in the ass.